Available: Part- Time

 Fees: For Information on Fees, see section below.

-The Certificate in Computing for Secure Mobile Applications gives potential and current ICT professionals the fundamental skills and knowledge to develop web and mobile applications.
+Commencing in January 2022, the Certificate in Computing for Secure Mobile Applications gives potential and current ICT professionals the fundamental skills and knowledge to develop web and mobile applications.

 On successful completion of this programme, graduates will have the skills, knowledge and abilities to: